Traditional and Roth IRA Withdrawal Rules & Penalties

 Roth IRA Withdrawal Rules

 When can you withdraw from a Roth IRA?
 The rules for IRA withdrawals are different for Roth IRAs and traditional IRAs.
-For instance, you’ll never owe income taxes on money you contribute to a Roth IRA, since it goes into the retirement account after taxes.
-However, there are still some Roth IRA withdrawal rules to keep in mind when it comes to the account’s growth.
+For instance, qualified withdrawals from a Roth IRA are tax free, since you make contributions with after-tax funds.
+And there are some other rules about Roth IRAs to keep in mind as well.

 The Five-year Rule